8 Best Investments For Beginners 2022 | A Practical Starter Kit

 1. High-Yield savings account.

 High yields savings accounts are similar to checking accounts, but they pay a slightly higher interest rate.
 This means you could earn more than you would with a regular bank account.
-Which is why it’s critical to compare the rates offered by different banks, before opening a new one.
+This is why it’s critical to compare the rates offered by different banks, before opening a new one.

-Banks compete to see who can provide the highest interest rates on high yield accounts.
+Banks compete to see who can provide the highest interest rates on high-yield accounts.
 Banks, on the other hand, base their interest rates on a variety of factors, including the prime rate.
 As a result, you may notice that several banks offer interest rates that are very similar to one another.

 Unfortunately, just because a bank offers a specific interest rate when you open an account, does not guarantee that rate for the long term.
 Interest rates fluctuate, so when choosing a bank, consider other variables such as how simple it is to move money in and out of your account.

-Overall, high yield savings accounts are an ideal place to hold short-term savings or an emergency fund since they segregate your money and often give higher interest rates.
+Overall, high-yield savings accounts are an ideal place to hold short-term savings or an emergency fund since they segregate your money and often give higher interest rates.